gale93/entt/README.md

 and _unmanaged_.<br/>
 They differ in the way they work around the tradeoff between performance, memory usage and safety.
-Managed listeners must be wrapped in an `std::shared_ptr` and the sink will take care of disconneting them whenever they die.
+Managed listeners must be wrapped in an `std::shared_ptr` and the sink will take care of disconnecting them whenever they die.
 Unmanaged listeners can be any kind of objects and the client is in charge of connecting and disconnecting them from a sink to avoid crashes due to different lifetimes.